kristinabog/planet-fit/README.md

 - As a Visitor, I want to

     1. I want to easily understand the purpose of the website and the company.
-    2. Be able to easily navigate throughout the site and find the information I am looking for.
+    2. Be able to easily navigate throughout the website and find the information I am looking for.
     3. Easily find information on all the services the gym offers.
     4. To find a time table for when they offer certain classes in which I am interested in.
     5. Find the location and their time schedule.